Have you ever considered adding prebiotic fiber to your baked goods? It might sound a little woo-woo but it really isn’t.

 They’re delicious, nutritious, and are pretty quick and easy to make.
+I added in prebiotic fiber from Silverfern to make these gut-healthy and friendly.

-Single-Serve Muffin-Tin Apple Crisps
+Gluten-Free Single-Serve Apple Crisps

 crunchy, yummy, and even better topped with ice-cream.